 Ideally, parents can work together to understand the best interests of their children and create a creative custody agreement that allows young children to bond with both parents while providing the stability that very young children need.
 If disputes arise, an experienced custody attorney can help you try to resolve the dispute and advocate for you in court.
 A judge will need strong proof to justify child custody arrangements being requested, which an experienced attorney can explain.

 - Our law firm helps parents create child custody plans for children and resolve custody disputes.
-For more information, read our page about custody for children under 3.
+For more information, visit our page regarding custody disputes.